jonnonz1/nz-statute-book/acts/public/2008/climate-change-response-emissions-trading-amendment-act-2008.md

   (8) Section GC 4B (Disposals of ETS units at below market value) may apply to treat a disposal (other than a surrender) as being for market value.

 ### 69 New section CW 3B inserted
-After section CW 3, the following is inserted:Pre-1990 forest land units: emissions trading schemeWhen this section appliesExempt income: issueExempt income: disposalamountETS unitexempt incomeincomepre-1990 forest landpre-1990 forest land unitsurrender.
+After section CW 3, the following is inserted:Pre-1990 forest land units: emissions trading schemeWhen this section appliesExempt income: issueExempt income: disposalamount, ETS unit, exempt income, income, pre-1990 forest land, pre-1990 forest land unit, surrender
   (1) This section applies when a person:
     (a) is issued a pre-1990 forest land unit:
     (b) disposes of a pre-1990 forest land unit other than by surrender under the Climate Change Response Act 2002.